CheilaDaSilva/Work_Experience_Projects/KPMG Data Analytics Consulting Virtual Internship/README.md

 Based on the transaction dashboard these groups are also the ones who tend to buy the most and spend the most hence I recommend the marketing team to target these broader market segments.

-Seeing as new and current customers have similar distribution, high value customers from the new customer list will also belong to these markets.

 ## Customer Segmentation through RFM Analysis